 Each command message from the host must begin with a command prompt character to signal to the modules that a command message is to follow.
-There are two valid prompt characters; a dollar sign character (\$) is used to generate a short response message from the module.
+There are four valid prompt characters; a dollar sign character (\$) is used to generate a short response message from the module.
 A short response is the minimum amount of data necessary to complete the command.
 The second prompt character is the pound sign character (#) which generates long responses (will be covered later in this chapter).
+The other two prompt characters: left curly brace ({) and right curly brace (}) are part of the Extended Addressing mode described in chapter 10.

-The prompt character must be followed by a single address character identifying the module to which the command is directed.
-Each module attached to a common communications port must be setup with its own unique address so that commands may be directed to the proper unit.
+The prompt character must be followed by a single address character identifying the channel of the module to which the command is directed.
+Each module attached to a common communications port must be setup with its own unique addresses so that commands may be directed to the proper unit.
 Module addresses are assigned by the user with the SetUp (SU) command.
 Printable ASCII characters such as '1' (ASCII \$31) or 'A' (ASCII \$41) are the best choices for address characters.
+Each SCM9B-5000 module requires from one to four addresses.

-The address character is followed by a two-character command that identifies the function to be performed by the module.
+The address character is followed by a two or three-character command that identifies the function to be performed by the module.
 All of the available commands are listed in Table 4.1 along with a short function definition.
 All commands are described in Chapter 4.
 Commands must be transmitted as upper-case characters.